tuxx/fancylock/README.md

 - `include_images`: Whether to include images along with videos
 - `image_display_time`: How long to display each image in seconds
 - `media_player_cmd`: Command to use for playing media (default: mpv)
+- `pre_lock_command`: Execute this command before locking the screen.
+- `post_lock_command`: Execute this command after unlocking the screen.

 Note: The configuration also includes `background_color` and `blur_background` options, but these are not currently implemented.